 Liza Minnelli

 Minnelli's parents were actress and singer Judy Garland and director Vincente Minnelli.
 After moving to New York City in 1961, she began her career as a musical theatre actress, nightclub performer, and traditional pop artist.
 She made her professional stage debut in the Off-Broadway revival of Best Foot Forward (1963).
-She became known for collaboration with John Kander and Fred Ebb, and later won the Tony Award for Best Actress in a Musical for her roles in the Broadway musicals Flora the Red Menace (1965) and The Act (1978).
+She became known for her collaborations with John Kander and Fred Ebb, and later won the Tony Award for Best Actress in a Musical for her roles in the Broadway musicals Flora the Red Menace (1965) and The Act (1978).
 She was Tony-nominated for The Rink (1984).
 She won Special Tony Awards for Liza at the Winter Garden (1974) and Liza at the Palace!
 (2009).

 On film, she had her breakthrough performance in the drama film The Sterile Cuckoo (1969), earning her a nomination for the Academy Award for Best Actress.
 She later received the award playing Sally Bowles in the musical film Cabaret (1972), which brought her to international prominence.
 She starred in a string of films such as Lucky Lady (1975), New York, New York (1977), Arthur (1981), Rent-a-Cop (1988), and Stepping Out (1991).
 On television, she had a career resurgence as a recurring guest star on the sitcom Arrested Development (2003–2013).